peytoncordero/DRI25/pandas.md

 </Keywords>

-## Display a selection of the Dataframe
+## Display a selection of the DataFrame
 We can also display the first 2 rows of the DataFrame with the `.head()` method